nicholalexander/that_aboutness/_posts/2017-12-08-shoes_for_rainbows.md

 end
 ```

 Cool.
 That's more like it!
 That's a rectangle alright.
 Now, in Shoes the left is the left side of the window.
 The top is the top of the window.
 That makes sense!
 What's a little confusing, maybe is that if we want another rectangle below or under or first one we have to increase the top number.
 This is the top offset, so the lower in the window, the higher the value.
-Not to confusing, though, yes?
+Not too confusing, though, yes?
 Lets give our little rectangle a friend.

 ```ruby
 Shoes.app width: 600, height: 600 do